List of homeless encampment sweeps in the United States: Arizona

 In the 2020s a large encampment developed in downtown Phoenix.
 The area between 9th and 15th streets and Washington and Jefferson avenues became known as "The Zone" and at its peak in May 2022 housed as many as 1,000 people.
 Police swept the encampment, displacing 700 to 900 people in November 2023.
 500 people were placed in shelter beds and motels.
 Both the harsh conditions of The Zone, particularly the lack of shelter from the urban heat, and the sweeps of the city's downtown which forced people to congregate in The Zone, were criticized by the ACLU of Arizona in a 2022 lawsuit.
 The city swept more than 3,000 encampments in 2022, and 1,200 in 2019.

 In May 2024, Tucson began clearing encampments in the 100 Acre Wood, beginning with a spot selected by Davis-Monthan Air Force Base for PFAS testing.

 Arkansas

+Fayetteville

 In September 2018, the University of Arkansas cleared a 60-acre lot of land it owned, forcing around 100 people to disperse.
 In 2020, the university cleared another encampment along its bike path in south Fayetteville.
+In June 2025, the university again cleared an encampment on its property along 19th Street, adjacent to two homeless shelters that were over capacity.
+Fayetteville's Forgotten, a group advocating for the encampment's residents, said that more than 300 people would be displaced by the sweep, and that local homeless services organizations did not have the capacity to serve all those displaced.
+The sweep began on June 9, after a notice of encampment clearance was posted on the site.
+Advocacy groups said that the encampment sweep scattered residents and disconnected them from services and the community that kept them safe and on a path to recovering from homelessness.
+In the aftermath of the sweep, Fayetteville city council member Sarah Moore introduced a resolution that called for a year-round, 40-person managed encampment.
+The estimated cost of the program was $630,000.
+7Hills Homeless Center opposed the bill.
+The legislation failed on a 5-3 vote.

+Little Rock

 In November 2022, the Arkansas Department of Transportation removed encampments in Little Rock near highways and interstates.
 In March 2023, the DOT removed another Little Rock encampment with bulldozers.
+In February 2024, the city bulldozed an encampment along Roosevelt road without warning, displacing its residents including a wheelchair-using man who was not able to accept a shelter bed due to his disability.